AdobeDocs/marketo.en/help/marketo/release-notes/temp-dc.md

 Several enhancements have been made to the Analytics Dashboard, including:

-* Total Requested Live Chat Count: number of visitors requested for a "Chat with Agent"
+* Total Requested Live Chat Count: number of visitors requested for a "chat with agent"

-* Total Connected Live Chat: number of visitors connected vs. total requested for a "Chat with Agent"
+* Total Connected Live Chat: number of visitors connected vs. total requested for a "chat with agent"

-* Total Missed Live Chat Requests: number of visitors unattended vs. total requested for a "Chat with Agent"
+* Total Missed Live Chat Requests: number of visitors unattended vs. total requested for a "chat with agent"

 * Average Chat Length in Minutes: analyze "average chat length" between visitors and your agents

-* Average Agent Response time in Seconds: analyze "average time taken" by agents to respond their live chat Q&A
+* Average Agent Response Time in Seconds: analyze "average time taken" by agents to respond their live chat Q&A

 * Daily Dashboard: live chat requests connected successfully, live chat requests missed, sort and filter recent live chat activities